rodgersxy/Quotes/README.md

 watchman

+## Support and contact details
+If you run into an error, or contribution to the code feel free.
+You can also contact rodgersny99@gmail.com

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests